On the Design Fundamentals of Diffusion Models: A Survey: The Generic Pipeline

 \subsubsection{The Continuous Formulation}

+Focusing on the dynamics of diffusion models, continuous formulation is proposed to analyze the complex dynamics and also integrate the domain knowledge of score matching.
 The continuous formulation manipulates data distributions in continuous time.
 Noise is added in an infinitesimal interval between timesteps.
-Therefore, a stochastic differential equation (SDE) is adopted in such formulated diffusion models to describe changes in continuous timesteps \cite{song2020score}.
+Therefore, a differential equation (DE) is adopted in such formulated diffusion models to describe changes in continuous timesteps.
+Furthermore, \cite{song2020score} unifies all diffusion models with differential equations.
+Flow matching or stochastic interpolants \cite{lipman2023flow,albergo2023building,albergo2023stochastic,liu2023flow} is one of the popular approaches to improve the dynamics of diffusion models, which is often presented using continuous formulation.

 Concretely, the forward transition to add noise is formulated as a forward SDE:

 where $w$ is the standard Wiener process and accounts for noise in the forward transition, and $f(x,t)$ and $g(t)$ are the drift and diffusion coefficients to account for the mean and variance in the forward transitions, respectively.